samwalton/samwalton.github.io/_posts/2023-12-19-i-like-watching-sports.markdown

 ---
 ## Sports
 ### Stupid
 When i was young I thought sports were stupid.
 I wanted to read books and change the world.
-I couldn't understand why people wasted their time watching other people exercise.
+I couldn't understand why people wasted their time watching other people exercise. <!--excerpt-->

 I couldn't throw or catch and I didn't care about winning and losing.
 Then I got older and I realised I wasn't going to change the world.
 I realised that watching sports was fun and I was wrong.